 A repeal effort is expected; however, implementation of the ACA will continue, with the prospect of a full repeal increasing in difficulty and complexity as the implementation process continues to move forward.

 You can access the full opinion here.
-Our detailed analysis of the decision is forthcoming; meanwhile, we invite you to contact any of the following Morgan Lewis partners with your immediate questions or visit our Healthcare Policy and Reform resource page:
+Our detailed analysis of the decision is forthcoming; meanwhile, we invite you to contact any of the following Morgan Lewis partners with your immediate questions:

 FDA & Healthcare Practice Leader

 Mergers & Acquisitions, Securities,

 Emerging Business & Technology

 Scott D. Karchmer